iiasa/message_ix/doc/video/install.rst

 The "message-ix" program we already used has a command "dl" that does this for us.
 We only need to choose a specific folder or directory where we want the downloaded tutorials to be placed.
-In this case, let's put them on the Desktop—but they could also be placed anywhere else.
+In this case, let's put them into the Document folder—but they can also be placed anywhere else.
-We use Windows Explorer to navigate to the Desktop, and then copy the full path.
+We use Windows Explorer to navigate to the Document folder, and then we copy the full path.

 .. note::

    Do this.

-Next, with that same "message_env" Anaconda environment active, we run the command "message-ix dl " and then paste the path we just copied.
+Next, with that same environment "message_env" active, we run the command "message-ix dl " and then paste the path we just copied.

 .. note::

     Do this.

-We see that it retrieves some data and unzips it into that specific folder.
+We see that it receives some data and unzips it into that specific folder.
-It's a very quick process, so we already see that this folder has appeared, and if we double-click on it and then we will find this “tutorial” folder, containing all the different tutorials.
+It is a very quick process, so we already see that this folder has appeared, and if we double-click on it, then we see the folder where our tutorials are stored in.

 .. note::